-- SVGS serves Augusta County, which is geographically the second largest county in Virginia, and the two independent cities of Staunton and Waynesboro. - The region is primarily rural with agriculture as its economic base.
-Estimated median household income in the region was \$59,544 with 23.4% of area residents having completed a Bachelor's degree or higher (U.S. Census, 2018).
+SVGS serves Augusta County, which is geographically the second largest county in Virginia, and the two independent cities of Staunton and Waynesboro.

+The region is primarily rural with agriculture as its economic base.
+Estimated median household income in the region for 2014-2018 was \$61,305 with 23.3% of area residents having completed a Bachelor's degree or higher (U.S. Census, 2019).